-The oldest current living medal of Honor recipient is a former Army soldier who received the medal in recognition of his actions in World War II.
-Maxwell served as a technician fifth grade with the 3rd Battalion, 7th Infantry Regiment, 3rd Infantry Division.
+The oldest current living Medal of Honor recipient is a former Army soldier who received the medal in recognition of his actions in World War II.
+Born Oct.
+26, 1920, Maxwell served as a technician fifth grade with the 3rd Battalion, 7th Infantry Regiment, 3rd Infantry Division.
 Part of the Allied invasion of Sicily in 1943, Maxwell was wounded during the Battle of Anzio in January 1944 and rejoined his unit for the invasion of southern France (Operation Dragoon) in August 1944.
-On September 7, near Besançon, Maxwell performed the act that would be commemorated by his Medal of Honor:
+On Sept.
+7, near Besançon, Maxwell performed the act that would be commemorated by his Medal of Honor:

 Lance Corporal Carpenter and a fellow Marine were manning a rooftop security position on the perimeter of Patrol Base Dakota when the enemy initiated a daylight attack with hand grenades, one of which landed inside their sandbagged position.
 Without hesitation and with complete disregard for his own safety, Lance Corporal Carpenter moved toward the grenade in an attempt to shield his fellow Marine from the deadly blast.
 When the grenade detonated, his body absorbed the brunt of the blast, severely wounding him, but saving the life of his fellow Marine.

 In March 2011, the South Carolina Legislature passed a resolution recognizing Carpenter's service, noting that he "suffered catastrophic wounds in the cause of freedom" and "has shown himself worthy of the name Marine."
 Corporal Carpenter received the Medal of Honor on June 19, 2014.